 - Pour into a greased pan (with baking paper on the base) and bake in a moderate oven (approx 320°F) for 30-40 minutes or until a skewer comes out clean.

-- Enjoy with any fresh berries to give a hit of vitamin C and help with iron absorption.
+- Enjoy this with any fresh berries to give a hit of vitamin C and help with iron absorption.

 Good health and bon appétite.